 To access the inside of the tubes, packrafts employ a single waterproof, airtight zipper, almost always located on the stern (the Kokopelli Renegade‘s bow zipper being a notable exception).
 Opening the zipper will cause the raft to rapidly deflate, and require that it be re-inflated once the boat is zipped up again.

 As of this writing, all major packraft manufacturers use a TiZip zipper (a SuperSeal or some variant) from German manufacturer Titex.
 The TiZip zipper employs rugged plastic teeth with sealing lips above and below the teeth.
 High pressure pushes the sealing lips together more tightly, and each zipper is factory-tested to maintain its seal at pressures far higher than those of an inflated packraft.

 Alpacka’s boats include ultralight dry bags, which are clipped to the inside of the tubes to keep them in place.
 Other manufacturers simply add the zipper.
 While you could throw gear loose into any company’s packrafts, it is probably wise to always keep your gear inside an additional dry bag.
-Otherwise, a tube puncture or tear could result in critical gear (sleeping bag, down jackets, etc.) becoming soaked.
+Otherwise, a tube puncture could result in critical gear (sleeping bag, down jackets, etc.) becoming soaked.

 Internal storage provides substantial advantages over bow storage:

 - Internal storage significantly lowers a boat’s center of gravity, improving performance on rough water.